qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/faq.md

 Yes, Yes, the component library is protected by copyright, with registration number 12532763.
 Unauthorized commercial use is considered infringement.
 Subscriptions need to be renewed after expiration.

-#### Does the commercial version support PyQt?

-No, it does not.
-PyQt has stricter licensing.
-For commercial software, please use PySide6 (recommended) or PySide2.

 #### How to purchase the perpetual license of the Python component library or the C++ component library?

 Please contact the author via email at [shokokawaii@foxmail.com](mailto:shokokawaii@foxmail.com) or QQ: 1953658489.